go-graphite/carbon-clickhouse/README.md

 # ]

 # # Extra table which can be used as index for tagged series
+# # Also, there is an opportunity to avoid writing tags for some metrics.
+# # Example below, ignored-tagged-metrics.
 # [upload.graphite_tagged]
 # type = "tagged"
 # table = "graphite_tagged"